Leveraging Image Matching Toward End-to-End Relative Camera Pose Regression: Conclusion

-This research is partially supported by the Israeli Council for Higher Education (CHE) via the Weizmann Data Science Research Center and by research grants from the Estate of Tully and Michele Plesser and the Anita James Rosen Foundation.
-Further support is obtained from the Dan and Betty Kahn Michigan-Israel Partnership, and the U.S.-Israel Binational Science Foundation, grant number 2018680.
+Research at the Weizmann Institute was partially supported by the Israel Science Foundation, grant No. 1639/19, by the Israeli Council for Higher Education (CHE) via the Weizmann Data Science Research Center, by the MBZUAI-WIS Joint Program for Artificial Intelligence Research and from the Estates of Tully and Michele Plesser and the Anita James Rosen and Harry Schutzman Foundations.